 Los Alamos Connect

-Los Alamos Connect is the principal economic development investment by Los Alamos National Security, LLC (LANS).
+Los Alamos Connect is the principal economic development investment by Los Alamos National Security, LLC (LANS) and administered by the Regional Development Corporation.
 It is a collection of

 - market research